Chart Color Schemes

 Huntingdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Huntingdale has a high cultural diversity, with 40.7% of its population born overseas and 42.2% speaking a language other than English at home.
-Christianity is the predominant religion in Huntingdale, making up 47.2% of people.
-However, Judaism is overrepresented compared to Greater Melbourne, comprising 0.7% versus 0.4%.
+Huntingdale has a high level of cultural diversity, with 40.7% of its population born overseas and 42.2% speaking a language other than English at home.
+The dominant religion in Huntingdale is Christianity, making up 47.2% of the population.
+Judaism is overrepresented in Huntingdale compared to Greater Melbourne, comprising 0.7% versus 0.4%.

 Frequently Asked Questions - Diversity